How does credit card interest work?

 Purchases vs cash advances

-When you use your credit card, interest is charged differently on purchases vs cash advances.
+When you use your credit card, interest is charged differently on purchases, cash advances and balance transfers.

-Depending on which credit card you use, the number of interest-free days on purchases and interest rates you pay for a reoccurring credit card balances (if you don’t pay your balance in full each month) and cash advances will vary depending on which credit card you use.
+The number of interest-free days on purchases and interest rates you pay for reoccurring credit card balances (if you don’t pay your balance in full each month) and cash advances, will vary depending on which credit card you use.
 You can see all our credit card interest rates here.

 How your payments are applied to your credit card

-When you make a repayment on your credit card, it is applied to transactions that appear on your most recent statement, putting higher-interest transactions ahead of lower-interest ones.
-In almost all cases, your payments are applied in this order:
+When you make a payment on your credit card, it is applied against the amount you owe, putting higher-interest transactions ahead of lower-interest ones.
+Unless otherwise advised as part of any promotional offer, your payments are applied in this order:

 How to minimise the amount of interest you pay